 The Collaborative Specialization in Bioethics is coordinated through the Joint Centre for Bioethics

-- To enable students to develop an understanding of global health in terms of the interaction of global, national, regional, and local forces, processes, and conditions;
+- To enable students to develop an understanding of global health as it relates to the interaction of global, national, regional, and local forces, processes, and conditions;

-- To ground training in disciplinary perspectives and engage in transdisciplinary efforts through concrete collaborative global health research projects;
+- To ground training in disciplinary perspectives and engage in multidisciplinary research enterprises;

 - To offer mentorship opportunities by committed and experienced faculty with a diversity of theoretical, operational and methodological perspectives on global health; and,